 In all cases the academy will consider what support could be offered within the setting via pastoral support processes.
+The academy has a mental health and wellbeing pathway for the whole school community, and this is supported by the pastoral team, led by the Senior Mental Health Lead.
 Pastoral support will be kept under constant review to ensure that it is effective.